Virgula0/nmap-harvester/README.md

 > [!TIP]
 > When running the script, a log file containing all events called `logs` is created in the main project directory.

+> [!WARNING]
-> When running the script, some other connections directed to localhost interface may be callected in the process.
+> Some other connections directed to localhost interface may be callected in the process.
+Actually this gives a real scenario perspective of the problem.

 ---